lkodinsson/MARS/Fantasy/MagicEquipment.md

 * [Spellstones](#spellstones)
     * [Spellstone Qualities](#spellstone-qualities)

-Click [here](/Fantasy/Equipment.md) for the page on normal equipment.
+Click [here](/Medieval/Equipment.md) for the page on normal equipment.
 Click [here](/Fantasy/ArtifactEquipment.md) for the page on artifact equipment.

 In most marketplaces, normal items of most varieties can be purchased.
 Magic equipment is much more difficult to acquire.
 Outside of wealthy cities, magic items are very rare to find, and even rarer to be available for purchase.
 Even in wealthy cities, some magic items might never be available.
-Very expensive magical items (with a magic effect valuing more than 150sp) or items requiring someone exceptionally skilled, will require the use of the [craft skill](/Fantasy/Skills.md#craft-int).
+Very expensive magical items (with a magic effect valuing 200sp or more) or items requiring someone exceptionally skilled, will likely require the use of the [craft skill](/Basic/PHB.md#craft-int).

-Activating any spell effect without the use of a spellstone does not count as casting a spell.

 ## Scrolls

 While not technically a magic item, scrolls do contain information for casting magic spells.
-Scrolls are limited only to spells available to the [arcana skill](/Fantasy/Skills.md#arcana-int), as they are only usable by users of the arcana skill.
+Scrolls are limited to spells only available to the [arcana skill](/Fantasy/Skills.md#arcana-int).
 The cost of these scrolls depends on the tier of the spell.

 ##### Table: Scrolls Cost
 | Tier | Tier Name | Price |